DavidMaDNHS/student-portfolio/navigation/about.md

 ## My Story

-Here are some of the places I’ve lived.
+Here are some of the places I’ve lived.xx

 <style>
     .grid-container {